Catete Palace

-The Catete Palace (Palácio do Catete, [paˈlasju du kaˈtetʃi]) is an urban mansion in Rio de Janeiro's Flamengo neighborhood.
+The Catete Palace (Palácio do Catete, [paˈlasju du kaˈtetʃi]) is an urban mansion in the Flamengo neighborhood of Rio de Janeiro, Brazil.
 The property stretches from Rua do Catete (Catete Street) to Praia do Flamengo (Flamengo Beach).
 Construction began in 1858 and ended in 1867.
-From 1897 to 1960, it was Brazil's presidential palace and the site of Getúlio Vargas' suicide.
+It was Brazil's presidential palace from 1897 to 1960, and the site of Getúlio Vargas' suicide.
 It now houses the Museu da República (Republic Museum) and a theatre.
 The Catete underground rail station is adjacent.

 History

-The building was built as the residence of family of the Portuguese-born Brazilian coffee producer António Clemente Pinto, Baron of Nova Friburgo, in the then capital of the Empire of Brazil.
+The building was built as the residence of the family of the Portuguese-born Brazilian coffee producer António Clemente Pinto, Baron of Nova Friburgo, in the then capital of the Empire of Brazil.
 It was called the Palace of Largo Valdetaro and Palace of Nova Friburgo.

 With the design of German architect Carl Friedrich Gustav Waehneldt, dated 1858, the work began with the demolition of the old house.
 The construction officially ended in 1866, but the finishing works still continued for over a decade.